Hapoel Be'er Sheva B.C.: 2000s

+2010s

 At the beginning of the 2011/2012 season, the men's team was united with Beitar Be'er Sheva under the title of Municipal Be'er Sheva.
 The united team competed in Liga Artzit (the Third League).
 The leadership of the club was assumed by local businessman owner and chairman Kfir Arazi, who joined during the summer.
 The team was re-branded under his ownership, and competed again in the local Fourth League.

-In the summer of 2013 the heads of clubs Hapoel Be'er Sheva and Beitar/Municipal Be'er Sheva understood that success required full cooperation between the clubs, paving the way for full convergence between the two clubs under the name "Hapoel Be'er Sheva."
+In the summer of 2013 Hapoel Be'er Sheva and Beitar/Municipal Be'er Sheva understood merged under the name Hapoel Be'er Sheva.
 Hapoel Be'er Sheva finished the 2013/2014 season in first place in the Fourth League, and at the end of the season returned to the Artzit (3rd) League.